Nastel/jkool-client-java-api/README.md

 |Property|name, value pair.
 Properties can be associated with events, activities and snapshots|

 This Git repository contains a Swagger yaml file.
-Open this file in a Swagger Editor and you will have detailed documentation of each field that comprises the above mentioned data.
+Open this file in a Swagger Editor and you will have detailed documentation of each field that comprises the above-mentioned data.

 ## How to build